cdstanford/dz3-artifact/README.md

 The first experiment corresponds to the top 3 groups in Figure 6 (Kaluza, Slog, and Norn).
 To run it, make sure you are still in `/home/experiments`, then run `./experiment_1.sh`.
 This is a wrapper script providing options to `run_all.py`.
-This runs the `suite_small` benchmark set (i.e., after one iteration of thinning the benchmarks).
+This is configured to run the `suite_small` benchmark set (i.e., after one iteration of thinning the benchmarks).
 On our machine, the script takes **up to 20 minutes** to run.
 If you want to run a shorter version, edit the timeout (see "If you want different options" below) to 5 seconds or 1 seconds.

 Once the script completes, run `ls results`: look for the most recently created files (file names are prefixed by date and time) ending in `_kaluza_raw.csv`, `_slog_raw.csv`, and `_Norn_raw.csv`.
 Run `cat` on one of these files and compare with the Figure 6 table.
-Note that the number of benchmarks is much smaller in each table entry, but the general trend (relative size of benchmarks in each entry) should roughly match up.
+Note that because we ran on a thinned benchmark set, the number of benchmarks is much smaller in each table entry, but the general trend (relative size of benchmarks in each entry) should roughly match up.
 For example, here is what we get for this table:
 ```
 ===== Categories =====
               solver sat unsat other blank unchk unk wrong tmout crash